sethreidnz/redux-react-introduction-tutorial/00-2-Redux.md

 bones of the library (sans some edge case handling).

 It is made up of a number of concepts that at first can seem daunting but are actually quite simple.
-In short when using Redux you store all your application state in one state object (the store).
+In short when using Redux you store all your application state in one JavaScript object (the store).
 This state is read-only and the only way to change it is to emit an `Action` via the `store.dispatch()` function.
-Then you create a `reducer` which is just function that receive the previous state and an action.
+When an action is dispatches the current state and the action are passed to what is called a 'reducer'.
+A reducer is a function that takes the current state and the action that has been dispatched and returns the new state.

-It can then create a new state (**not** mutate the old state) with the required changes for that action and this flows down to the components in your app.
+The reducer does not mutate the state but instead creates a new state with the changes required.
+These changes then flow down to your components.

 ## Three principals of Redux